 Jen Martin manages the Organizing Department at FWD.us, which operates across seven different tech hubs to engage tech talent in immigration advocacy.
-Previously Deputy Director of Coalitions and Policy, Jen’s extensive policy background includes building bipartisan coalitions and running successful field and GOTV efforts during congressional campaigns.
-Jen now leads our talented team of organizers and is passionate about applying her policy expertise to FWD.us’ efforts on the ground.
+Previously Deputy Director of Coalitions and Policy, Ms. Martin’s extensive policy background includes building bipartisan coalitions and running successful field and GOTV efforts during congressional campaigns.
+She now leads our talented team of organizers and is passionate about applying her policy expertise to FWD.us’ efforts on the ground.